calthejuggler/dirt-r-ee/README.md

   <img src="https://github.com/calthejuggler/dirt-r-ee/assets/30095183/7ec6360e-2a01-49b4-98f8-e5ffbe9ee086" width="400" />
 </p>

-# Dirt-r-ee
+# Dirt(r)ee

 A CLI tool for printing the structure of a given directory in a tree.

 ## Overview

-Dirt-r-ee is a command-line interface (CLI) tool built in Rust that generates a tree representation of a directory structure.
+Dirt(r)ee is a command-line interface (CLI) tool built in Rust that generates a tree representation of a directory structure.
 It's designed to provide a clear view of file and directory arrangements, supporting various features like including hidden files, respecting `.gitignore` rules, customizable spacing, and output customization.